Zajozor/crab/README.md

 🦀 Crab is a minimalistic (currently only 🍏 MacOS) Rust app, which adds a system tray icon.
 The **system tray icon shows a number between 0 and 100 describing how loud is the 🎤 input captured by the default input device** on your system.
+This helps you to **NOT 🔊 SHOUT DURING A CALL WITH NOISE CANCELLING 🎧 HEADPHONES**.

 🎥 Pics or didn't happen? 👇👇